-While staring at the 1″ beige tiles in our shower and the chipped counters while I brushed my teeth, I asked my husband to remind me how our highschool and college-age kids got new bathroom makeovers before their parents?
+While surveying the chipped counters and leaky faucet while I brushed my teeth, I asked my husband to remind me how our kids got new bathroom makeovers before their parents?
 He mentioned budgets and the smaller bathrooms were easier to DIY than a master bath.
 Oh yes, I do remember that conversation.
 So today I want to share the crazy story of what happened to the new bathroom vanity.

-By the time we had the cash saved up to update the two upstairs bathrooms, the kids were on basically on their way to college.
+By the time we had the cash to update the two upstairs bathrooms, the kids were basically on their way to college.

-Over the course of a year and a half, we remodeled our daughter’s (guest room) bathroom and the boys’ bathroom.
+Over the course of a year and a half, we remodeled our daughter’s bedroom (guest room) bathroom and the boys’ bathroom.
 The total time commitment was just under eleven months but spaced out over a year a half.

 We needed that window in between the two remodels to forget we swore we would never do a DIY bathroom remodel again.

-Had I known an entire bathroom remodel, including timelines and budges could be derailed by one vanity I would have stopped after the first bathroom.
+Had I known an entire bathroom remodel, including timelines and budgets could be derailed by one vanity I would have stopped after the first bathroom.

 The vanity was the major upgrade in our boys’ bathroom.
 It wasn’t like it was expensive it was just a reminder of what a difference a new vanity can make to an almost 20-year-old builder-grade dual vanity.

 Before Bathroom Remodel Photo (Unfiltered)